torokernel/torokernel/README.md

 * Built-in gdbstub

 ## How try ToroMicroVM?
 You can quickly get a first taste of ToroMicroVM by running the HelloWorld example by building a docker image that includes all the required tools.
-To do so, execute the following commands in a console:
+To do so, execute the following commands in a console (These steps require KVM and Docker):

 ```bash
 wget https://raw.githubusercontent.com/torokernel/torokernel/master/ci/Dockerfile